Toyota Highlander: Second generation (XU40; 2007)

 The same three trim levels were offered (Base, Sport and Limited) until early 2010 when the SE model replaced the Sport model, buyers are still able to choose between front-wheel drive or all-wheel drive on V6 platforms.
 Also new is an Electric Power Steering (EPS) system.
-Sport and Limited models get a standard backup camera using a 3.5-inch LCD display.
+Sport and Limited models get a standard backup camera which displays in the 7-inch Navigation System for models with Navigation or in the 3.5-inch LCD in the Multi-Information Display for models without Navigation.
+The LCD is optional on Base models; models without the LCD have a clock.
 Major options include leather seats, heated seats, a touchscreen DVD based navigation system, a new Smart Key System, an upgraded JBL Synthesis stereo, a rear-seat DVD entertainment system with 9-inch screen, and a towing package that increases towing capacity to 5000 pounds.

 The XU40 was initially produced exclusively at Toyota Motor Kyushu's Miyata plant for all global markets beginning in May 2007.
 Production in China for local sales was started on 25 May 2009 by GAC Toyota in Nansha District, Guangzhou, Guangdong.
 Toyota had intended on building the Highlander in Blue Springs, Mississippi for the North American market in the 2011 model year.
 However, the Corolla was built there instead, and the Highlander is being built at Toyota Motor Manufacturing Indiana in Princeton, Indiana, from the 2010 model year onward for a majority of North America, replacing Tundra production.
 TMMI Highlander production began in October 2009 for gasoline engine models only; hybrids continued to be imported from Japan until the release of the third generation XU50, where all production except for China was consolidated at TMMI.